Carlo L. Katigbak

-Carlo Joaquin Tadeo López Katigbak (born April 24, 1970) is a Filipino executive and the current president and CEO of Philippine entertainment and giant media conglomerate, ABS-CBN Corporation.
+Carlo Joaquin Tadeo López Katigbak (born April 24, 1970) is a Filipino media executive who is the current president and CEO of the Philippine media company ABS-CBN Corporation and also one of the two executive producers of the company's production and distribution division ABS-CBN Studios together with Chief Operating Officer and Board Member Cory Vidanes.

 Education

 Katigbak attended Ateneo de Manila University, where he graduated with a Bachelor of Science in management engineering degree in 1991.
 He later completed Harvard Business School's Advanced Management Program in 2009.